aprabhu1994/made-template/project/project-plan.md

 # Project Plan

 ## Summary
-This projects analyzes the pricing in different industries (retail, hotel booking).
+This project analyzes the pricing in the hotel booking industry.

 ## Rationale
 The analysis helps to create better pricing strategies.